 Orders completed by 2.30pm (Mon-Fri) will normally leave our premises on the same day.
 Call us first if you intend to collect.

-No extra charges for standard shipping in the UK.
+Tracked shipping in the UK.

 See our shipping service summary for detailed information on our various shipping services.

 NUK has developed this special teat, in the original NUK orthodontic shape, for children with a cleft palate.